htcondor/htcondor/docs/testing/ornithology/guides/test_curl_plugin.rst

     the test functions expect to see, that would defeat the point of splitting them up, so we don't do that, either.)

-To ``wait`` [TODO: link] for a job [handle], we need a job [handle], which we get by submitting a job to a personal condor.
+The easiest way to wait for a job to finish is to use a :class:`ClusterHandle`.
+These are what we get back when submitting jobs via Ornithology.
+Once we have a handle, we can use its :func:`ClusterHandle.wait` method to do the actual waiting.
 Luckily, we don't care all that much about the details of our personal condor, so we can use the ``default_condor`` fixture provided by Ornithology.

 .. code-block:: python